Don Sutton: Honors

-In 1997, Sutton appeared on the National Baseball Hall of Fame ballot for the fourth time.
+In 1989, Sutton was inducted into the National High School Hall of Fame.
+In 1997, he appeared on the National Baseball Hall of Fame ballot for the fourth time.
 Sutton had previously expressed his desire to be elected to the Hall of Fame.
 However, when he fell nine votes short of election that year, he said that the vote was not that important.
 When he received the results of the vote, his two-month-old daughter Jacqueline was in an Atlanta neonatal intensive care unit after she was born 16 weeks early.
 His daughter later recovered.
 On the 1998 ballot, Sutton became the only player selected for induction, receiving votes on 81.6% of ballots.
 The Dodgers retired his number that year.

 Sutton was inducted into the Braves Hall of Fame in July 2015 for his work as a broadcaster.
 He became the fourth Braves broadcaster to be honored in this fashion, joining his mentors Ernie Johnson, Skip Caray, and Pete Van Wieren.

 A section of U.S. Highway 29, the main route for drivers leaving Pensacola north into Alabama, is named "Don Sutton Highway", and a youth baseball complex in Molino, FL (near his childhood home of Cantonment, FL) also bears his name.